-Deep transcranial magnetic stimulation therapy, also known as deep TMS or dTMS, is a refined form of TMS treatment using magnetic pulses to stimulate brain activity, improving mood and reducing depression.
-The term “deep TMS” refers to the depth of the magnetic pulses produced, which penetrate into the brain significantly deeper than with traditional TMS technology.
+Deep transcranial magnetic stimulation therapy, also known as deep TMS or dTMS, is a refined form of TMS treatment using magnetic pulses to stimulate brain activity, improve mood, and reduce depression.
+The term “deep TMS therapy” refers to the depth of the magnetic pulses produced, which penetrate into the brain significantly deeper than with traditional TMS technology.
 Deep TMS is the most effective outpatient treatment for depression and other mental health conditions that have not responded to medication or therapy.
 Even if you have tried conventional TMS in the past, many people find that dTMS provides depression relief not experienced with other TMS treatments.

-In short, dTMS is more effective, and takes less time than standard TMS, with fewer side-effects, and is covered by most insurances for depression treatment.
-Deep TMS has also shown to be affective in treating other mental health disorders, aside from treatment-resistant depression.
-In particular, treatment-resistant obsessive compulsive disorder (OCD) has been shown to have remission rates as high, or even greater, than depression when dTMS treatment is employed.
+In short, dTMS is more effective, takes less time than standard TMS, with fewer side effects, and is covered by most insurances for depression treatment.
+Deep TMS has also been shown to be effective in treating other mental health disorders, aside from treatment-resistant depression.
+In particular, treatment-resistant obsessive-compulsive disorder (OCD) has been shown to have remission rates as high, or even greater, than depression when dTMS treatment is employed.
 Other conditions that can be treated with dTMS include anorexia nervosa, post-traumatic stress disorder, borderline personality disorder, and substance abuse.